SynapticStrings/Orchid/README.md

 It has a somewhat peculiar name—Operon (may be changed later).

-The execution is handled by `QyCore.Pipeline`  which calls a series of middleware conforming to the `QyCore.Operon` protocol.
+The execution is handled by `Orchid.Pipeline`  which calls a series of middleware conforming to the `Orchid.Operon` protocol.

-However, the difference is that we define two structs: `QyCore.Operon.Request` and `QyCore.Operon.Response`.
+However, the difference is that we define two structs: `Orchid.Operon.Request` and `Orchid.Operon.Response`.

-The transformation module is `QyCore.Opeon.Execute`, which wraps the Executor.
+The transformation module is `Orchid.Opeon.Execute`, which wraps the Executor.

 No additional middleware has been introduced yet, but it will be added later.

 ### Runtime Context Passing

 - Pipeline level
-  - `%QyCore.Openron.Request{}` & `%QyCore.Openron.Response{}`
+  - `%Orchid.Openron.Request{}` & `%Orchid.Openron.Response{}`
 - Executor level
-  - `%QyCore.Scheduler.Context{}`
+  - `%Orchid.Scheduler.Context{}`
   - Executor's own context
 - Runner Hooks level
-  - `%QyCore.Runner.Context{}`
+  - `%Orchid.Runner.Context{}`
 - Step level

 #### Options